ahmed-u3/IOT_Training/README.md

 The tasks directory contains practical tasks and assignments designed to reinforce your understanding of IoT concepts and provide you with hands-on experience.
 Each task has its own subdirectory, complete with detailed instructions, code templates, and any required datasets.

-In the `Final_Project` directory, you will find the following resources:

-- **PowerPoint Presentation:** A detailed presentation explaining the project's architecture, components, features, and technologies used.
-- **ESP32 Code Folder:** The code for implementing the smart home, smart garage, and robot car functionalities on ESP32 microcontrollers.
-- **Flutter Code Folder:** The code for the mobile app that controls and monitors the smart home, smart garage, and robot car components.

 ## Final Project
 Our final project showcases the practical application of IoT concepts and technologies.
 The project consists of three main components: